Backstage at the Great British Bake Off

 It’s not practical to buy too much, but I know at this stage what people might need more of.
 With ganache, for instance, people always mess it up first time, so I’ll have more chocolate on hand.
 We also have tons of eggs, butter, sugar, flour – all the basics.

 I don’t think they’ve shocked me yet!
 Some have started using things like isomalt, which is a sugar substitute used for decorations – it’s very ‘cheffy’.
 But I don’t think Mary and Paul are that impressed by the new-fangled stuff, they want the real deal.
-Last year everyone went nuts for pistachio nibs because they look so good.
+One year everyone went nuts for pistachio nibs because they look so good.

 What do you do during filming?